1. Home

 3. Take a meter reading on the day that you move out

-• Even if you have a smart meter, take meter readings from your gas and electricity meters and make a note of them.
-If you can, take a photo on your phone.
+- Even if you have a smart meter, take meter readings from your gas and electricity meters and make a note of them (or take a photo on your phone).

 4. Speak to the other party

-• It’s worth asking the people you’re buying your new home from what they typically pay each month or quarter.
+- It’s worth asking the people currently living in the property how much they typically pay each month or quarter.
 You could also ask how much energy they use over the same period - it should be on their bill.
 This could give you an indication of whether you’re likely to be paying more or less for your energy.

 What to do when you move into your new home

-There’s a lot to think about when you get the keys to your new home, but sorting out your energy is right up there with choosing bedrooms.
+There’s a lot to think about when you get the keys to your new home, but sorting out your energy is always going to be one of them.
 Here are some tasks that shouldn’t be put off.

 1. Take gas and electricity readings on moving day

-• Take fresh gas and electricity meter readings when you move into your new home as soon as possible.
-Hopefully the previous occupants will have left readings, but always take your own to avoid issues later.
+- Take fresh gas and electricity meter readings when you move into your new home as soon as possible.
+Ideally the previous occupants will have left readings, but always take your own to avoid issues later.

-• Check the heating and hot water timers and the thermostat.
-The previous inhabitants may have preferred a more tropical feel than you’re used to!
+- Check the heating and hot water timers and the thermostat.
+The previous inhabitants might have been using more energy than necessary.

 2. Find out who your new energy supplier is